 Record of an individual student's drug administration for PRN (Prescription Required as Needed) (when required) doses only.
 This is NOT to be used for medication Controlled Drugs.

-Student name:

-Name and strength of drug: (only one drug/strength must be recorded per sheet)

-A member of staff responsible for medication administration (as above) must complete this form.
+Student name: Name and strength of drug: (only one drug/strength must be recorded per sheet) A member of staff responsible for medication administration (as above) must complete this form.
 When further supplies are received from the chemist the quantity must be added to this form and when drugs are returned to the chemist the total must be amended accordingly.
 The balance must be checked by the School Nurse on a regular basis.
 The School Nurse should indicate (by signature and date) when a check has taken place.

-Date supply received from chemist Quantity received Date and time of administration Dose given Number of tablets remaining Signature
+Date and time of Number of Date supply Quantity Dose given Signature received from received administration tablets chemist remaining

-SELF MEDICATION ASSESSMENT AND CONSENT
+SELF-MEDICATION ASSESSMENT AND CONSENT